You are here

 - Outlook on the Web (formerly Outlook Web App) allows Faculty/Staff to access their email from anywhere a web browser is available by going to https://webmail.bloomu.edu/

 - The default view in Outlook on the Web features Conversation mode, which groups messages together based on the subject line.
 This is not always desirable and can be confusing.
 If you would prefer to turn Conversation mode off, you can do so easily by clicking the down arrow at the top of your message list (which by default will say "All") and selecting "Messages" instead of "Conversations" under "View as" (image).
 This is a per-folder setting so you will have to turn it off for each desired folder separately, but the setting for each folder will be remembered no matter what browser or computer you log in from, so you only have to change it one time.

 - The following limitations exist when using Outlook on the Web, versus using Microsoft Outlook for PC:

 - Cannot assign delegate permissions.

-- Cannot open others calendars or folders if you have been provided delegate rights.
+- Cannot open other account's calendars or folders if you have been provided delegate rights.

-- Unable to view personal folders (PST) created on your office hard drive.
+- Unable to view personal folders (PST file) created on your office computer.